 Two of the potential modernization and addition projects are located at designated landmarks: McGilvra Elementary (1913) and Montlake Elementary (1924).
 One potential project would be at Madison Middle School (1928), which has been determined eligible for listing in the NRHP.
-One potential project would be at Frantz Coe Elementary (2002) which was constructed less than 25 years ago and therefore does not meet the age criteria for a historic register.
 The remaining properties meet the age criteria for consideration to be included on a historic register, but have not been evaluated.

 Modernization and additions to existing schools could have direct impacts to historic and cultural resources through ground disturbance and alterations to existing buildings and structures.
 For example, changes to a building or structure's siting, physical structure, or architectural features could be an impact if these features contribute to its historical significance.
 If the project would alter designated features of a designated landmark, this could be mitigated through obtaining a Certificate of Approval from the Landmarks Preservation Board as required by the impacted landmark's Controls and Incentives Agreement.
 Typically, SPS works with architects to ensure that new additions are designed to be architecturally sympathetic (similar in style or materials) with existing schools.
+Additions or new buildings could obstruct views of designated landmarks, but this would depend on the specific landmarked features and project design and could be mitigated through obtaining a Certificate of Approval.